anilsathyan7/Portrait-Segmentation/README.md

   <img  src="pictures/video_bokeh.gif">
 </p>

-The current android demo application uses the **nightly experimental gpu delegate**.
+This version of android demo application uses the **nightly experimental gpu delegate**.
 You can directly import the **gradle project using android studio** and run them on you android phones.
 Also, ensure you have the **latest updated version** of android studio and gradle.

 The following figure shows the overall **flow of data** in the demo android application.